Molecular Properties Prediction

 - Message Passing Neural Networks (MPNNs)

-You do not have to analyse all of these architectures: choose one or two that you find interesting and implement them.
+You do not have to explore all of these architectures: choose one or two that you find interesting and implement them.
 These models typically include:

 - Atom/bond featurization